-9.83.3 At the tip-off in the first overtime and after the referee announces the direction of play, the centers do not line up facing opposite Team Benches.
+9.83.3 At the tip-off in the first overtime and after the referee announces the direction of play, the centres do not line up facing opposite Team Benches.
 After the game has started, the referee realizes teams did not line up correctly.
 Should the referee allow plays to continue?

 Answer: Correct.
-Teams will continue scoring based on the manner in which they lined up for the tip-off.
+Teams will continue scoring based on the way they lined up for the tip-off.

-9.83.4 At the tip-off in the first overtime and after the referee announces the direction of play the centers do not line up facing opposite Team Benches.
-Referee 2 calls a tip-off violation on the center of Team B. The referee awards the ball to Team A at the sideline.
+9.83.4 At the tip-off in the first overtime and after the referee announces the direction of play the centres do not line up facing opposite Team Benches.
+Referee 2 calls a tip-off violation on the centre of Team B. The referee awards the ball to Team A at the sideline.
 The referee signals the direction of play again and assures the inbound is taken in Team A's frontcourt.
 Is this correct?

 Answer: Incorrect.
-While teams will continue scoring based on the manner in which they lined up for the tip-off, the inbound should occur at the sideline opposite the scoring table, in the backcourt and nearest to the centerline.
+While teams will continue scoring based on the way they lined up for the tip-off, the inbound should occur at the sideline opposite the scoring table, in the backcourt and nearest to the centreline.
 Ball is awarded to Team A and possession arrow is awarded to Team B.